-Percentile Scores: Optional population comparison percentile scores (external validity criterion) for the selective high schools and college student samples.
+Percentile Scores: Optional comparison percentile scores (external validity criterion) for US high school and college student populations.

-Optional Custom Questions: At no additional cost, clients can add up to ten client-specific custom descriptive survey questions to the assessment to enable sub-group reports.
+Optional Custom Questions: At no additional cost, clients can add up to ten client-specific custom descriptive demographic questions to the assessment profile to enable sub-group reports.

 Culturally Competent translations: English and Arabic

 License to administer the Quant-Q: Sold globally exclusively to public and private educational institutions; DOE, NSF, NIH, RWJ, and other grant-funded projects; higher education program evaluation consultants; doctoral dissertation scholars; and other government and agency level entities.